Check out the four main tips to adopt WFH in marketing agencies

-Thus, this “new model” needs not only organization and planning, but also discipline and, above all, effective communication between all parties.
+Thus, this “new model” needs organization, planning, discipline, and, above all, effective communication between all parties.

 If you are going through this change now, this is the time to reflect on both your processes and your way of leading.

-Therefore, below, we have listed the essential tips on how to implement work from home in marketing agencies.
+Therefore, below, we have listed the essential tips for implementing work from home in marketing agencies.
 Shall we?

 1. Make sure everyone follows the same workflow

-Going through this time of adaptation, leaving the offices and going to WFH, requires special attention to the processes that coordinate the work of your team.
+Going through this time of adaptation, leaving the offices, and going to WFH requires special attention to the processes that coordinate your team’s work.

-Even if it lasts only a few weeks (or a few months), WFH needs to have its methodology, which ensures that all employees follow the same workflow and are produced outside the environment they are used to.
+Even if it lasts only a few weeks (or a few months), WFH needs to have a methodology that ensures that all employees follow the same workflow and are produced outside the environment they are used to.

 It is about aligning expectations and the new reality of each one.
-If before everything was solved in face-to-face meetings, now is the time to find new ways to meet the needs of customers, discuss ideas and perform deliveries.
+If before everything was solved in face-to-face meetings, now is the time to find new ways to meet customers’ needs, discuss ideas and perform deliveries.